HELIX-GR/hadoop-cluster/README-Spark.md

     hdfs dfs -copyFromLocal spark-libs.jar /user/yarn/share/jars/

+It is advisable to make these libraries available to all data nodes.
+For example in a cluster with 4 compute/data nodes:

+    hdfs dfs -setrep -w 4 /user/yarn/share/jars

 Now, we can pass option `spark.yarn.archive` to Spark referencing the JAR archive we have just created (see next).

 ### 1.2 Submit application